SecretFox/NoLoginNagging/README.md

 # NoLoginNews
 Switches to login rewards page whenever daily login rewards window is opened, news page can still be accessed from the back arrow.
+Closes 12month patron bundle pop-up when logging in.